The 6 Demand Forecasting Questions You Should Be Asking Now

 Having this data integrated directly into your RMS, rather than viewing it in a separate system, ensures your demand forecast and RMS pricing recommendations have future demand signals already factored in.

-3 - How many models does it use?
+3 - How many models does the RMS use?

-Some legacy RMSs use 1-2 models only.
+Some legacy RMSs only use 1 or 2 models.
 Others use dozens or hundreds.

 The reality is that more really is better when it comes to modeling demand.

-“The RM systems that are having more success are the ones that are doing multiple forecasts.
+“The Revenue Management systems that are having more success are the ones that are doing multiple forecasts.
 They’re not placing their bets on just one forecast.
-They’re playing multiple algorithms to come up with a forecast and then tracking the results for accuracy.
+They’re playing multiple algorithms to come up with a forecast and then tracking the results for accuracy.”

 If you have fewer forecast models, then it’s an absolute certainty that your forecast accuracy is not optimal.
 The question is simply: how suboptimal is it?